Classifications of 3-dimensional cubic AS-regular algebras whose point schemes are not integral: Preliminaries

-\begin{remark} Lemma \ref{lem.subvar} tells us that every curve of bidegree $(2,2)$ in $\PP^1 \times \PP^1$ does not appear as the point scheme of a $3$-dimensional cubic AS-regular algebra; suppose that $E$ is one of the followings in $\PP^1 \times \PP^1$:
+\begin{remark} Lemma \ref{lem.subvar} tells us that every curve of bidegree $(2,2)$ in $\PP^1 \times \PP^1$ does not appear as the point scheme of a $3$-dimensional cubic AS-regular algebra; suppose that $E$ is one of the following in $\PP^1 \times \PP^1$:

 By Lemma \ref{lem.subvar}, $\Aut_k^G E = \emptyset$.
 Considering defining relations of 3-dimensional cubic AS-regular algebras from the view of a geometric algebra, we exclude the cases when $E$ is one of the above figures. \end{remark} The aim of this paper is to give the complete list of defining relations of $3$-dimensional cubic AS-regular algebras whose point schemes are not integral.
-In this paper, we define the types of the point scheme $E$ of $3$-dimensional cubic AS-regular algebras as follows: \begin{remark} In \cite{MaS}, for $3$-dimensional cubic AS-regular algebras of Type P, S and T, the second and third author gave the complete list of defining relations and classified them up to graded algebra isomorphisms and graded Morita equivalences. \end{remark}
+In this paper, we define the types of the point scheme $E$ of $3$-dimensional cubic AS-regular algebras as follows:

+\begin{remark} In \cite{MaS}, for $3$-dimensional cubic AS-regular algebras of Type P, S and T, the second and third authors gave the complete list of defining relations and classified them up to graded algebra isomorphism and graded Morita equivalence. \end{remark}

-\subsection{Type WL and TWL}
+\subsection{Type WL and TWL.}